fbpx

 • Treat the demo account as if it were real money to develop good habits.

-• When you’re ready for real trading, begin with small positions.
+• When ready for real trading, begin with small positions.

 • Focus on one or two markets initially to avoid overextending yourself.

-• Additionally, consider using the funded account of a prop firm like ThinkCapital instead of your own capital.
-This approach allows you to trade with less financial risk and leverage professional resources, giving you a better chance to develop your skills and strategies effectively.
+• Consider using the funded account of a prop firm like ThinkCapital instead of your own money.
+This reduces financial risk and provides access to professional resources, improving your chances of success.

 Is CFD Trading Right for You?